 Our workplan is guided by clinical priorities identified in discussions with key primary care stakeholders, and takes into account current local work programmes and priorities in primary care organisations.

-After the introduction of the QIPP agenda, our initial focus was on achieving targeted financial savings.
+After the introduction of the QIPP (Quality, Innovation, Productivity and Prevention) programme, our initial focus was on achieving targeted financial savings.
 The number of ongoing initiatives and the level of savings achieved is evidenced by the data on our dashboard.
 The recent introduction of the medicines optimisation agenda places a renewed emphasis on quality, safety, systems, processes and pathway redesign and on optimised patient outcomes as the focus of the QIPP agenda for the future.
 In response, we have had to rethink how we will deliver QIPP with a much wider focus than costs alone.

 As in previous years, we have taken the following into account to help inform the pan-London Medicines Optimisation and QIPP plan for the current year onwards: